Coder-Spirit/nominal-symbols/README.md

-# @coderspirit/nominal-symbols
+# (ARCHIVED) @coderspirit/nominal-symbols

-This is a utility package used by [@coderspirit/nominal](https://github.com/Coder-Spirit/nominal) in order to ease releasing new versions without introducing compatibility problems due to symbols versioning.
+This project has been moved to the https://github.com/Coder-Spirit/nominal monorepo.